Beauty was big business in ancient Egypt.

 On festive occasions, both men and women wore wings made of human hair.
 Archaeologists also found short fine tooth combs and hair pins used by Egyptians on their hair.

-Although everyone, regardless of their social status wore makeup, you could tell who was rich and who was poor by the quality of the applicators and pots they used.
+Although everyone, regardless of their social status wore makeup, you could tell who was rich and who was poor by the quality of the applicators and pots they used (kinda like today).
 Rich people kept their cosmetics in beautiful ornate and jewelled containers and used ivory applicators, while the poor had clay pots and small sticks.

 Take The Guesswork Out Of Skincare Shopping